oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

     Press **Enter** to choose the highlighted defaults, or type your alternative preference and then press **Enter**.

-5. The command will then prompt you to set the password for the Red Hat Enterprise Virtualization Manager Reports administrative users (`admin` and `superuser`).
-Note that the reports system maintains its own set of credentials which are separate to those used for Red Hat Enterprise Virtualization Manager.
+5. The command will then prompt you to set the password for oVirt Reports administrative users (`admin` and `superuser`).
+Note that the reports system maintains its own set of credentials which are separate to those used for oVirt.
         Reports power users password:

     You will be prompted to enter the password a second time to confirm it.

-6. For the Red Hat Enterprise Virtualization Manager Reports installation to take effect, the `ovirt-engine` service must be restarted.
+6. For oVirt Reports installation to take effect, the `ovirt-engine` service must be restarted.
 The `engine-setup` command prompts you:
         During execution engine service will be stopped (OK, Cancel) [OK]:

     Type **OK** and then press **Enter** to proceed.
 The `ovirt-engine` service will restart automatically later in the command.

 **Result**

-The `ovirt_engine_history` database has been created.
-Red Hat Enterprise Virtualization Manager is configured to log information to this database for reporting purposes.
-Red Hat Enterprise Virtualization Manager Reports has been installed successfully.
-Access Red Hat Enterprise Virtualization Manager Reports at `http://[demo.redhat.com]/ovirt-engine-reports`, replacing `[demo.redhat.com]` with the fully-qualified domain name of the Red Hat Enterprise Virtualization Manager.
-If during Red Hat Enterprise Virtualization Manager installation you selected a non-default HTTP port then append `:`*[port]* to the URL, replacing *[port]* with the port that you chose.
+The `ovirt_engine_history` database has been created. oVirt is configured to log information to this database for reporting purposes. oVirt Reports has been installed successfully.
+Access oVirt Reports at `http://[demo.redhat.com]/ovirt-engine-reports`, replacing `[demo.redhat.com]` with the fully-qualified domain name of oVirt.
+If during oVirt installation you selected a non-default HTTP port then append `:`*[port]* to the URL, replacing *[port]* with the port that you chose.

 Use the user name `admin` and the password you set during reports installation to log in for the first time.
-Note that the first time you log into Red Hat Enterprise Virtualization Manager Reports, a number of web pages are generated, and as a result your initial attempt to login may take some time to complete.
+Note that the first time you log into oVirt Reports, a number of web pages are generated, and as a result your initial attempt to login may take some time to complete.

 <div class="alert alert-info">
 **Note:** Previously, the `admin` user name was `rhevm-admin`.
 If you are performing a clean installation, the user name is now `admin`.
 In you are performing an upgrade, the user name will remain `rhevm-admin`.